visidata/visidata.org/podcast-transcript.md

 0:38:24
 Yeah, that's interesting, you know,
 0:38:27
-I made a very simple adapter for pandas, Lou was, you know, at 20 lines of code at first, just because I wanted to use the pen to support a lot of different loaders to and you'll use those and build browse those super handy.
-But what's interesting is that pandas and VisiData don't actually play that well together, you know, to order to do some of the things like sorting, for instance, you know, VisiData a grabbed each value and source based on that, but you want to use pandas built in sort function or do it more efficiently.
+I made a very simple adapter for pandas, 20 lines of code at first, to support a lot of different loaders and browse dataframes.
+But what's interesting is that Pandas and VisiData don't actually play that well together.
+Like sorting, VisiData computes each value and sorts based on that, but you want to use pandas built in sort function or do it more efficiently.
 And there's just no good way to do that automatically.
-You have to kind of right all the commands in a way that was compatible with pandas for pandas, sheets.
-And that's totally doable, but it's a fair amount of work, and I haven't done it.
-And so somebody [did make a some modifications to make pandas more responsive](https://github.com/saulpw/visidata/pull/267), in certain cases make things work better.
-And that's totally doable.
-Like I said, it takes a fair amount of work.
-And it's not, doesn't happen naturally like that.
-And so you can't just use pandas, things like you'd think you can use some of the functions that pandas has, Tobias Macey
+You have write all the commands to be compatible with Pandas for Pandas sheets.
+It's totally doable, but it's a fair amount of work, and I haven't done it.
+And so somebody [did make a some modifications to make pandas more responsive](https://github.com/saulpw/visidata/pull/267), in certain cases to make things work better.
-0:39:30
+But it doesn't happen naturally like that.
+You probably are better off using it in Jupyter by itself.

+Tobias
-on panda sheets, and you know, non pendant sheets, if they're standalone functions.
-But to use a pen, this data frame, just naturally like you would you probably are better off using it in Jupyter by itself.
-And then in terms of the overall growth and adoption of VisiData seems that there's a decent community that's grown up around it.
+Then in terms of the overall growth and adoption of VisiData seems that there's a decent community that's grown up around it.
 And I'm wondering how you approach the project governance and sustainability as a solo developer, and how you are looking to grow the community and incorporate more people into the future of VisiData.

 Saul Pwanson
 0:40:02
 Yeah.
-Well, you know, as as you're saying, I'm a solo developer, I've got a little bit of help.
-Now like I said, Anja has been instrumental in making me not being so alone with some of the decisions and discussions and stuff like that.
-There's also a #visidata channel on freenode that several of us are hanging out.
-And there's people talking about things, people ask questions, and is it possible to do this, etc, maybe you could add this kind of feature.
-That's, I would prefer personally, chat system like that.
-Because I find myself doing a lot better with chat.
-I mean, I've been on chat for over over 20 years now than I do with email and emails, a lot heavier requires more intention and attention and chat, I can just kind of like toss off an answer.
-It's just done.
+Well, as you say I'm a solo developer, but I've got a little bit of help.
+Anja has been instrumental in making me not so alone with some of the decisions and discussions.
+There's also a #visidata channel on freenode that several of us are hanging out on.

 So I'm, of course, the decider on those things.
-But I have to be honest, it kind of feels like I'm discovering VisiData a more than creating it at this point.
-Like, it's like a chunk of marble to a sculptor, it kind of tells me what it wants to become.
-And some things I didn't even consider.
-And then I look at it like, oh, why didn't I think of that already, you know, like the the rowtype down in the lower left corner where it shows you, you know, whatever, lines or columns, or whatever the current data type is, for the longest time, almost 1.0, that just said, rows.
-And I didn't know why I even put the text there.
-If I was going to say the same thing every time.
+But I have to be honest, it kind of feels like I'm discovering VisiData more than creating it at this point.
+It's like a chunk of marble to a sculptor, it kind of tells me what it wants to become.
+And some things I didn't even consider, and then I look at it like, why didn't I think of that already?
+Like the the rowtype down in the lower left corner where it shows you, lines or columns or whatever the current data type is.
+For the longest time, almost 1.0, that just said, "rows".
+And I didn't know why I even put that text there, if it was going to say the same thing every time.
 And yet I felt strongly that it should be there.
-And then once I realized that, that should just be the life, I was like, oh, like, I don't feel like that was my creation.
+Once I realized that it should be changed for each sheet, I don't feel like that was my creation.
 That's that is just how it has to be.
 That makes sense.

-And so, so that, and then you mentioned about project sustainability.
-And the thing is, is that my energy is my most precious resource, my energy Blue Coat, I have a day job.
-And so I come home at night, and it's madness want to screw around the data.
-And there's, it's really hard to like some of the energy when I don't have like a very concrete use case for something that cares about something.
-And so I have the most energy when somebody is around, it is enthusiastic, and they have like a sample data set.
+You mentioned about project sustainability.
+The thing is, my energy to code is my most precious resource.
+I have a day job, and so I come home at night, and it's madness that I want to screw around with data.
+It's hard to have the energy when I don't have a very concrete use case.
+I have the most energy when somebody is enthusiastic, and they have a sample data set.
 And they're like, I just want to do this thing to it.
-It's like, Oh, right.
-And how can we do that?
-Is there like a, it's a kind of a little puzzle, you know, like, you kind of put together to kind of use existing commands to do this, you have to like a one liner that they put in their visidatarc, or does this require like a different core piece of functionality to that now, not just that case, but 10 other cases can be solved too.
-And those are the things I enjoy the most, and I can, I actually do really enjoy solving those puzzles.
+How can we do that?
+It's a kind of a little puzzle, you maybe can put together existing commands to do this, or here's a one-liner that to put in their visidatarc, or does this require like a different core piece of functionality so that not just that case, but 10 other cases can be solved too.
+I actually do really enjoy solving those puzzles.
 But then sometimes we'll have people who asked for a generic feature.
-And like, it doesn't feel like it's it's not very immediate, it's more abstract, or I have a concept for something that I've been wanting for a while, and because nobody actually really, really wants it, I'm less motivated, I just kind of decide to do something else, you know.
+And it's not very immediate, it's more abstract, and because nobody actually really, really wants it, I'm less motivated, I just kind of do something else.

 Tobias Macey
 0:42:51
-So what are some of the most interesting or unexpected or innovative ways that you've seen VisiData used,
+So what are some of the most interesting or unexpected or innovative ways that you've seen VisiData used?

 Saul Pwanson
 0:42:58

-I feel like there's we have a couple of superfans, people who like will use it for well, more than they really should.
-And one of them is a guy named [Christian Warden](https://www.octoberswimmer.com/salesforce-consulting/).
-And he does some, a lot of Salesforce consulting and stuff.
-And so he's got just buckets of data, and just wants to move through it quickly.
-And he built a duplicate row finder for some data set with Python expressions, and .vd script and VisiData is not made for internal computation, like you say, elements that compete within a row, no problem.
-But if you want to look at the previous row, it's, it's not really meant for that.
-I mean, I would like to edit at some point, but I haven't figured out the most, the really great way to do it yet.
-But he figured out how to pull it off.
-And it was an amazing piece.
-And it worked.
-That was amazing, actually exposed like a bug with computation.
-So that you know, was taking forever to run.
-But once he fixed that it actually was remarkable.
-It's like, Wow, you really have turned this into yet another Turing complete programming environment.
-So, so that has been kind of weird.
-And also, I'm not sure if you or your listeners have seen the [lightning talk](https://www.youtube.com/watch?v=N1CBDTgGtOU) that I gave a couple years ago, but I just kind of like, I had some data that had lat long coordinates.
-And I was just curious if I could plot those in my little canvas.
-And it turns out the plotting latitude longitude as x y coordinates, works really well for maps.
-And if you've got even like, a million points, you just there you go.
-And you can see the the distribution of things.
-And it's, it was surprising to me that it worked as well, it did be honest, like, I don't think this is built for, you know, geographic information at all, and you can kind of pull it off.
-So that's been both surprising and unexpected.
-And yeah, kind of pleasing to.
+We have a couple of superfans, people who will use it for more than they really should.
+One of them is a guy named [Christian Warden](https://www.octoberswimmer.com/salesforce-consulting/), who does a lot of Salesforce consulting.
+So he's got buckets of data, and just wants to move through it quickly.
+He built a duplicate row finder for some data set with Python expressions and .vd script, and VisiData is not made for internal computation.
+Elements that compute within a row, no problem, but if you want to look at the previous row, it's not really meant for that.
+But he figured out how to pull it off, it was an amazing piece, and it worked.
+It did expose a bug with computation, so it was taking forever to run.
+But once we fixed that, it actually was remarkable.
+He turned this into yet another Turing complete programming environment.

+Also, if you or your listeners have seen the [lightning talk](https://www.youtube.com/watch?v=N1CBDTgGtOU) that I gave a couple years ago.
+I had some data that had lat-long coordinates, and I was just curious if I could plot those in my little canvas.
+And it turns out the plotting latitude-longitude as x,y coordinates, works pretty well for maps, even if you've got a million points.
+You can see the distribution of things, and it was surprising to me that it worked as well as it did to be honest.
+Like, I don't think this is built for geographic information at all, but you can kind of pull it off.

 Tobias Macey
 0:44:33

 Yeah, I did see that lightning talk.
 And that was one of the things that I was kind of blown away by as far as the visualization aspect of VisiData, given that it's a terminal environment.
 And so it's interesting to hear how you just mapped the lat long to x, y coordinates.
 And I'm sure that you just figured out what were the maximum bounds of the coordinates that you had to figure out?
 What were the what the overall plane coordinates needed to be in relation to each other.
 So that's pretty funny.

 Saul Pwanson
 0:44:59
-Yeah, thank you.
+Thank you.

-0:45:00
-The other thing, one more thing, if I if you don't mind, that has been kind of surprising to me is how meta the thing goes.
-So editing VisiData's internals, using VisiData's own commands is something that's been kind of surprising for me, just
+Another thing that has been kind of surprising is how meta the thing goes, editing VisiData's internals, using VisiData's own commands.
-0:45:16
-yesterday,
+Just yesterday,
-0:45:18
 a user asked [how they get another type column on the describe sheet](https://github.com/saulpw/visidata/issues/356).
-0:45:23
-And I thought about it and I was like,
-0:45:24
-you know you can do is you can go to the column sheet, 0:45:27 and you can copy it from there, and then you can paste it under the column sheet of the describe sheet.
+And I thought about it and I was like, you know what you can do, is: you can go to the column sheet, and you can copy it from there, and then you can paste it into the Columns sheet of the Describe sheet.
 And it'll just work.
-And it's like, you couldn't possibly do that with excel you've got and similarly, if you've got 1000 columns, in whatever thing and you want to search, or select all the ones that begin with a certain thing and remove all those from the set, you can do that in VisiData.
-And that's no problem that just works just like anything else.
+You couldn't possibly do that with Excel.
+Similarly, if you've got 1000 columns, and you want search or select all the ones that begin with a certain thing and remove all those from the set, you can do that in VisiData.
+And it works just like anything else.
 I have no idea how you do that in almost any other tool.
-And so I feel like the metadata editing aspects of something has been really surprising for me, even though I put it in there.
-But the fact that it works as well, as it does, has been really kind of interesting.
+So the metadata editing aspects have been really surprising for me, that it works as well as it does.

 Tobias Macey
 0:46:09